chunlinliumath/chunlinliumath.github.io/_pages/cv.md

 Education
 ======
 * Ph.D from University of Science and Technology of China, 2024
-* B.S. from Qufu Normal University, GitHub University, 2012
+* B.S. from Qufu Normal University, 2019

 Work experience
 ======